telefonicaid/fiware-orion/doc/manuals/user/forbidden_characters.md

 [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/).
 You can also
 enable them for NGSIv1, as described in [this section of the documentation](v1_v2_coexistence.md#checking-id-fields).

-### Notification payload template
+### Custom payload special treatment

-NGSIv2 allows a templating mechanism (see "Custom notifications" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/)).
+NGSIv2 provides a templating mechanism for subscriptions which allows to generate custom notifications (see "Custom notifications" section in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/)).
 Forbidden characters restrictions apply to the `httpCustom.payload` field in NGSIv2 API operations, such as POST /v2/subscription or GET /v2/subscriptions.

-However, at notification time, any URL encoded characters in `httpCustom.payload` is decoded.
+However, at notification time, any URL encoded characters in `httpCustom.payload` are decoded.

 Example: